Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/Pauldrons of Whiterock.png" Align=right width=8% height=8%>

 - A fully stsacked Steel Shoulderguards
-- Wonderous Item
+- Wondrous Item

 **Warding**: As an action, you can place down a stealth ward.
 You can do this a number of times equal to your proficiency bonus before finishing a long rest

-**Shoulderguards**: You armor class increases with +2 while wearing the Pauldrons.
+**Shoulderguards**: You armor class increases with +1 while wearing the Pauldrons.

 **Health**: You maximum hit points increases by one hit dice.